mre/endler.dev/content/2020/folklore/index.md

 ## Radio Button

-_Today's meaning: A GUI element that allows to choose from a predefined set of mutually exclusive options_
+_Today's meaning: A UI element that allows to choose from a predefined set of mutually exclusive options_

 "Radio buttons" are named after the analogous pendant of mechanical buttons that